 2. Christmas hampersChristmas is always a busy time of year for us because hampers are often perceived as a festive family treat.
 We have a variety of Christmas hampers, however the most popular ones typically include wine, cheese, chocolate and a mix of other traditional festive fayre.

-3. Chocolate and biscuit hampersThis doesn’t really come as much of a surprise to me (who doesn’t love chocolate and biscuits?).
+3. Chocolate and biscuit hampersThis doesn’t really come as much of a surprise to us (who doesn’t love chocolate and biscuits?).
 Another reason these hampers are so popular is because they’re suitable for pretty much any occasion, whether you’re saying thank you to somebody, sending a birthday present to a family member, or celebrating retirement, these hampers fit the bill for most scenarios.

 4. Wine and cheeseAs far as savoury couples go, few go together quite like wine and cheese, it simply is a classic combination.
 If you’ve ever wondered why cheese and wine complement each other so well, here’s the science.